-Dallas Baptist University will match up to \$2500 per year given on a student's behalf from his/her local church.
+Dallas Baptist University will match up to \$3,000 per year given on a student's behalf from his/her local church.
 Certain restrictions apply.
-Contact the Office of Financial Aid for more information.
+Refer to the Church Matching Gift Guidelines in the Financial Aid Forms page for more information.

-Council for Christian Colleges and Universities Scholarship
+Council for Christian Colleges and Universities (CCCU) Scholarship

-A very limited number of scholarships are offered to DBU students whose parents are employed full time at a member CCCU college or university.
+A very limited number of scholarships are offered to DBU students whose parents are employed full-time at a member CCCU college or university.
 Contact the Office of Financial Aid for more information.